 Society members and Fellows can receive Geographical as part of their membership.
 Geographical can also be bought in newsagents or by subscription.

-… our regular features including a round-up of the latest geographical and climate science news; a hotspot focus on Cuba; advice for those considering a photographic trip to Greenland; an RGS-IBG Discovering Britain walk across the military training zones of Salisbury Plain; an interview with Amanda Anderson, the new director of the Moorland Association; news and events from the Society; and lots lots more
+… our regular features including a round-up of the latest geographical and climate science news; a hotspot focus on Italy; tips on photography in the Farne Islands; an interview with British-Iranian journalist Ramita Navai; and lots, lots more